canonical/checkbox/tools/release/README.md

 Sometimes, the builders will be down and this might prevent building the packages.

+## Promote the previous beta release to stable

+Internal teams (mostly QA and Certification) are using the version in the beta snap channels or the Testing PPA to complete their tests.
+If this version is validated, it can then be pushed to stable for other teams and external stakeholders.

+Therefore, if there has been no negative feedback from internal teams after a cycle of testing the beta release, run the [Stable release workflow] to copy deb packages to the stable PPA and promote all snaps to stable.

+Then, it's time to build the new beta version.

 ## Bump the Checkbox version

 Run the [Bumpversion workflow] (the default increment is **minor**).